mitsuhiko/lucumr/2011/7/19/sqlachemy-and-you.rst

 question was obviously asked with the intent to attract answers from people that do prefer Django over SQLAlchemy or at least have some issues with SQLAlchemy that they don't seem to have with Django.
-Without a doubt there is a large fanbase behind SQLAlchemy, mysql included.
+Without a doubt there is a large fanbase behind SQLAlchemy, myself included.

 SQLAlchemy in general just has a much larger featureset and it's the only ORM for Python which allows you to take full advantage of your database